Edinburgh Business School Heriot-Watt MBA

 Entry Requirements

-The programme is available to Island of Ireland residents (all 32 Counties) only.
+The programme is open to residents across the island of Ireland (all 32 counties).

 How to Apply

-That’s it!
-Our Admissions Team will endeavour to contact you within 3 working days to request any additional documentation.
+Once received, a member of our Admissions Team will contact you within three working days to confirm next steps and request any additional information if required.

 Fees